Royal School of Needlework: Publications

-As part of the Arts and Crafts movement's efforts to make arts and crafts more accessible to a wider audience, in 1880 the school published the Handbook of Embroidery.
+To make arts and crafts more accessible to a wider audience, in 1880 the school published the Handbook of Embroidery.
+It was written by Letitia Higgin and edited by the school's vice-President.
+It included commissioned illustrations by Gertrude Jekyll, William Morris, Edward Burne-Jones and Walter Crane.
 Over a century later, in 2011, the school reprinted the work with a preface essay by Lynn Hulse.

 William George Paulson Townsend, who taught drawing and became master of design at the school, also published several works including Embroidery, or, The craft of the needle and Plant and floral studies for designers, art students, and craftsmen, the latter of which was reprinted in 2005.

 Collections

 The RSN has an archive of over 30,000 embroidery-related images covering every period of British history.
-There are also over 5,000 textile pieces in its Collection, including lace, silkwork, whitework, Jacobean embroidery and many other forms of embroidery and needlework.
+There are also over 5,000 textile pieces in its Collection.

 For its 150th anniversary in 2021, the Royal School of Needlework opened the RSN Stitch Bank, a digital archive with detailed information about selected stitches, their history and usage.

 Governance

 The Royal School of Needlework is a registered charity and has always been under royal patronage.
-The current patron, as of January 2017, is the Duchess of Cornwall.
+The current patron is The Queen.
 The previous patron was Queen Elizabeth II.
-The school is governed by a board of trustees currently chaired by Andrew Palmer.
-Dr Susan Kay-Williams is Chief Executive.
+The school is governed by a board of trustees currently chaired by Pip Wood.
+Rhian Harris is chief executive.
 Standards are overseen by QAA who, in 2014, commended the quality of student learning opportunities at the school.